THE ORIGIN OF GSE

 Global Sanctuary for Elephants (GSE) originated in 2013 when our founding board and notable experts came together, initially to work on a solution to the growing crisis for captive elephants in South America.
-But the realization of how global the struggle actually was became quickly evident.
+But the realization of how global the struggle actually was quickly became quickly evident.

 Captive elephant health, internationally, is in a state of emergency.
-Severely restricted by a life on chains or extreme confinement, insufficient diet and isolation from proper social groupings often leads to severe health complications, exposure to and development of active tuberculosis disease and psychological illness ranging from extreme aggression, self-mutilation, and withdrawal.
+Untold elephants are severely restricted by a life on chains or extreme confinement; insufficient diet and isolation from proper social groupings often leads to severe health complications; they can be exposed to and develop active tuberculosis disease and suffer psychological illness ranging from extreme aggression, self-mutilation, and withdrawal.

 Human awareness of the suffering of captive animals is increasing, creating a global desire for positive change.
 In some regions around the world, private groups of concerned citizens are working to create alternatives for these elephants in need, but few people have the experience and knowledge to move these efforts forward.